telegex/telegex/README.md

 # Telegex

+**⚠️ This branch will be deleted soon and is no longer maintained, please use the refactored [1.0](https://github.com/telegex/telegex) version.**

 This library is a client implementation of the official bot API, without any encapsulation.
 Original flavor!

 ## A little more cautious 😝